-It’s natural to treat the beginning of a new year as a fresh start; it’s why New Year’s resolutions and Dry January are things, right?
-Of course, there are the usual resolution suspects: getting on that gym flow, figuring out how to read more and finding easy ways to travel more.
-But it’s also an amazing time to make major life changes (what else is there to do during a nationwide cold freeze, anyway?).
-If you’re feeling motivated to seriously shake things up, but need a shot of support to get you going, try reading these six tomes about starting over.
-They’re sure to inspire a major 2017.
+It’s natural to treat the beginning of fall as a fresh start — new season, new fashion, new fall foods to enjoy.
+So what better time to make some major life changes (what else is there to do when the temperatures drop anyway)?
+If you’re feeling motivated to seriously shake things up, but you need a shot of support to get you going, try reading these six tomes about starting over.
+They’re sure to inspire, no matter what time of year.

-3. Apron Anxiety by Alyssa Shelasky ($14): Bravo fans will especially dig this smart, insightful memoir from Alyssa Shelasky as she examines her relationship — and its eventual decline — with Top Chef charmer Spike Mendelsohn.
-A DC transplant, journalist and food novice engaged to a chef, Alyssa decides to start a blog to chronicle her “messy affairs in and out of the kitchen,” as she learns to cook to connect with her fiancé.
-What results is a relatable, self-aware memoir that deftly explores themes of romance, passion, heartbreak, independence, ambition and friendship — all told through the lens of food.
+4. Apron Anxiety by Alyssa Shelasky ($14): Bravo fans will especially dig this smart, insightful memoir from Alyssa Shelasky as she examines her relationship — and its eventual decline — with Top Chef charmer Spike Mendelsohn.
+A DC transplant, journalist, and food novice engaged to a chef, Shelasky decides to start a blog to chronicle her “messy affairs in and out of the kitchen,” as she learns to cook to connect with her fiancé.
+What results is a relatable, self-aware memoir that deftly explores themes of romance, passion, heartbreak, independence, ambition, and friendship — all told through the lens of food.

 Do you have a favorite book about starting over?
 Tweet us @BritandCo so we can add it to our TBR list!